Dry Needling at K-Flow Therapy

 reducing excessive spindle sensitivity

-calming protective reflexes
+calming protective reflex activity

 supporting smoother, more efficient movement patterns